Strangemother/python-pris-algorithm/readme.md

 reducing complexity from `O(n)` to `o(k)` through hot reduction.

-# PRIS Algorithm Understanding
+# Algorithm Background

-The algorithm was initially developed for securing WebSocket channels, allowing users to switch channels securely on the server side while tracking their movements.
-Each transaction marked a position along a path, defining what the user was allowed to subscribe to.
-This robust solution evolved to detect sequences of inputs, such as keys, where each key could be a character, object, or event.
-This approach is particularly useful for handling long input sequences without storing a historical cache, thereby maintaining efficiency.
+PRIS was originally built for tracking secure channel switches in WebSocket servers, mapping user actions along a path with no cache.
+It’s since evolved to fast detection of any sequence (chars, events, objects) in real time, with no stored history and minimal resource usage.

-## Functionality
+## Functionality Breakdown

 1. **Hot Key Detection**
    - When an input key sequence is applied, the algorithm first tests for hot keys.